Concurrent High School Students

 - Have a cumulative GPA of 3.0 or higher

 - Attend high school at least a minimum day

-Students who meet these requirements must submit the following items each term of desired attendance in order for eligibility
+Students who meet these requirements must submit the following items each term of desired attendance in order for eligibility to be determined:

 - RCCD Online Admission Application Confirmation Page (not required for continuing students)